 Health care professionals suggest that adults and children should receive between 7 and 8 hours of complete sleep to stay fit and healthy in both body and mind.
 Those who receive less or more sleep can experience depression, anxiety, and even more severe health problems, such as heart attacks and possibly an early onset of diabetes.

-To learn about available sleep apnea treatment options, call or email Dr. Roubal at his dental office today to schedule a consultation.
+To learn about available sleep apnea treatment options, contact us today to schedule a consultation.